-I’ve already mentioned the Become a Pinterest VA Today course, and I honestly to goodness believe that’s the best place to start.
+I’ve already mentioned the Become a Pinterest VA Today course, and I honestly believe that’s the best place to start.

 The next obvious thing would be to periodically visit the Pinterest blog.
 They often update stats and trends, and have even started incorporating advice for businesses with their best practices.
 The Tailwind blog is also a wonderful resource.

 Another place I go to get the latest Pinterest insights is Simple Pin Media.
 Kate is super knowledgeable and probably gives the best day to day Pinterest Advice.
 I especially love her podcasts, they’re so informative!

 Finally, I’m a huge fan of Kyla Sims at Dish it out Social.
 She’s a brilliant Pinterest Strategist, and she’s not stingy with her knowledge.
 I follow her Facebook group and I love it.
 One particular course of hers that I’ve participated in is called Manual Pinning Simplified.
 It’s inexpensive and super helpful, especially when it comes to pinning for clients and getting good results.